Terminal Station (Macon, Georgia): Recent history

 After almost sixty years of service, Terminal Station closed in 1971, and the building remained unused.
 In 1982, it was purchased by Georgia Power Company and utilized as offices until the 1990s.
 The City of Macon purchased the Terminal Station in 2002, and funded the restoration of the building.
 The city council voted in 2014 to give the property to the Macon Transit Authority.

 Greyhound Lines announced in July 2019 that it was moving its existing operations in Macon to the Terminal Station.
 The stated goal for the move was to bring passengers more local transportation options, namely the Macon Transit Authority's bus hub.

 In 2020, the Terminal Station was used as a filming location for scenes from the award-winning Amazon series The Underground Railroad.
+It was also used as a prominent filming location for Superman 2025.

 Brosnan Yard

 Occupying the former Central of Georgia shop complex just southwest of the Terminal Station is Norfolk Southern's Brosnan Yard.
 The rail yard was opened in 1967 and named after William Brosnan, then president of Southern Railway.
 In 2020, it was announced that Brosnan Yard was one of several yards being idled, as part of Norfolk Southern's transition to precision railroading.